A Guide to Legal Research in Costa Rica

 In Costa Rica there is one public law school, the University of Costa Rica School of Law, and sixteen private law schools.
 The Costa Rican Bar Association does not have a supervisory role in the law school curriculum and as such, the quality of law school education varies from school to school.
 The following are links to some public and private law schools in Costa Rica.

-· National Notary Directorate (Direccion Nacional de Notariado) - In a civil law system such as Costa Rica the Notary Public plays an important function within the legal system.
+• National Notary Directorate (Direccion Nacional de Notariado) – In a civil law system such as Costa Rica the Notary Public plays an important function within the legal system.
 To be a Public Notary in Costa Rica you must be a licensed Attorney and authorized before the National Notary Directorate.
-The Directorate was created by the Notary Code (Codigo Notarial) in 1998 and is in charge of oversight and discipline of practicing Notaries.
+The Directorate was created by the Notary Code (Codigo Notarial) in 1998 and is in charge of the oversight and regulation of the Notary system in Costa Rica.

-· Costa Rican Institute of Notary Law (Instituto Costarricense de Derecho Notarial - ICODEN) - The Institute is an association of Costa Rican Notaries and its purpose is to improve the professionalism and knowledge of Notaries.
+• The Notary Institute (ICODEN).
+The Institute is an association of Costa Rican Notaries and its purpose is to improve the professionalism and knowledge of Notaries.

 1. Law Libraries